survivejs/react-book/manuscript/11_deploying_applications.md

 };
 ```

 So we are pretty much back where we started with a split application and vendors bundle.
-You do not really define your lazy dependencies in a configuration, Webpack automatically understands them when analyzing your code.
+You do not really define your lazy dependencies in a configuration, webpack automatically understands them when analyzing your code.
 So let us see how we would lazy load a **profile page**:

 **main.js**